Poetry and Politics in New York City, 1930-1975|

 |Additional Requirements and/or Comments: |

-Some previous knowledge of American poetry or history is presupposed.
+Some previous acquaintance with poetry or American history is recommended.
 Punctual and regular attendance.
 Willing and ready participation in classroom discussion.
+This course meets the English Department's Research Option requirement for Senior thesis writers.

 |Drop/Add Enrollment Requests|